 The terrain and climate of Spain is ideal for growing olives.
 As a result one of Spain’s biggest exports is olive oil.
 Indeed, Spain produces more olive oil than Greece or Italy.
 The Spanish region Andalucia is the highest volume producer of olive oil in Spain and it is estimated that 40% of the world’s olive oil comes from this area.

 The company Inditex that owns the retail clothing brand Zara is Spanish owned and also has the Mango brand.
 Zara began in 1977 and exploded across Europe in the 1990s and then to many other countries in the world.
-Today it would be rare to find a town in Spain without a Zara stores and Madrid and Barcelona have quite a few.
+Today it would be rare to find a town in Spain without a Zara store and Madrid and Barcelona have quite a few.
 I am actually a big fan of Zara and have been buying their clothes for gulp 25 years!

 Spain is known for late nights but the island of Ibiza takes this to a new level.
 There is perhaps no destination in the world as synonymous with partying as this Spanish island.
 Ibiza is the third largest of Spain’s Balearic islands and is known as the european hub of electronic music.
 The island is famous for its huge nightclubs and massive parties.